Are you looking for an energy-efficient air conditioner but don’t want to lose access to a window?

 All you do is match the square footage with the air conditioner’s BTU (British Thermal Unit) measurement—the international standard for energy.

 - Our example above resulted in a 323 sq. ft. room.

-- 323 sq. ft. requires a through the wall air conditioner with a 8,000 BTU cooling capacity.
+- 323 sq. ft. requires a through the wall air conditioner with an 8,000 BTU cooling capacity.

-To take all of the guesswork out of finding the right size AC unit, we’ve included a general cooling capacity chart below for you to match up your room size to the correct BTU number.
+To take all of the guesswork out of finding the right size wall mounted air conditioning unit, we’ve included a general cooling capacity chart below for you to match up your room size to the correct BTU number.

 BTU Reference Chart for Through the Wall Air Conditioners

 |Room Area To Be Cooled (square feet)||Capacity Needed (BTUs per hour)|

 |350 up to 400 sq. ft.||9,000 BTU|